 This course is designed to enable you to use geographical analysis to develop a detailed understanding of important aspects of the contemporary world.
 This involves studying the ways that people and the environment interact and examining the environmental issues that arise in a rapidly changing world.
 Throughout the course you will have the opportunity to develop a wide range of skills including research, evaluation and presentation, IT, mapping and statistics.

 The skills you learn in Geography are valuable in a wide range of career sectors, including: working with development or aid agencies, environmental work, working for the census office and in tourism and leisure.

 This is at the discretion of the school/college but you would normally be expected to have attained one of the following:

-The course assessment consists of two components with a total of 150 marks:
+The course assessment consists of three components totalling 150 marks:

-For Component 2 - You will research a topic of a geographical nature which uses primary and /or secondary sources, gather and process data to produce a report on your findings.
+For Component 2 - You will research a topic of a geographical nature which uses primary and /or secondary sources, which could include fieldwork, and gather and process data to produce a report on your findings.

 Further study, training or employment in: